DIWithers/7-16immersive-unit-4-bawk/readme.md

 #Bawk (Social Post) App

 ##Overview of the Project
 This is a simple YikYak/Twitter type clone.
-The app allows the user to register/login, it hashes the password using bcrypt, and displays the "bawks" of the user's followers.
+The app allows the user to register/login, it hashes the password using bcrypt, and displays the "buzzes" of the user's followers.
 The user can follow other users, and view profile.

 ##Technologies in use:
 * HTML